olistic/warriorjs/docs/effects.md

 title: Effects
 ---

-Effects are a variety of conditions that affect units in a positive or negative way.
-They are generally caused by abilities and usually have a limited duration.
+An **effect** is any kind of status that affects your warrior.
+They're generally applied by actions and can have a positive or negative impact.
+Most effects are temporary.